Return180bpm/Webber/README.md

 *   Reset your password via email
 *   Upload a profile picture
 *   Find other users
-*   Friend and unfriend
+*   Friend and unfriend them
-*   Message other users
+*   Chat with them

+---

 ### Stack